 "In a distant galaxy three escaped female convicts crash land on a primitive world inhabited by a race of warlike apes.
 They fight for survival as the humanoid apes fight for their possession, body and soul.
 A daring escape is their only way out.
 Hot on their heels are the blood lusting gorillas and a prison warden bent on their return to the prison ship they escaped from.
 Treachery, alliances and battle await the fighting factions.
 Who will survive on a planet where apes rule and humans are only breeding stock."

-On this day in 1969, Doctor Who aired "The War Games: Part 9."
-This served as the forty-third episode of the program's sixth season, and here's the plot summary from IMDB.com:
+On this day in 1969 (in the United Kingdom), Doctor Who aired "The War Games: Part 9."
+Officially, this served as the forty-third episode of the program's sixth season, and here's the plot summary from IMDB.com:

 "To prove his loyalty to the Aliens, the Doctor is ordered to reprocess his friends while the Security Chief finally uncovers evidence of the War Chief's treachery."